micropython/micropython/docs/library/time.rst

    which expresses a time as per localtime.
 It returns an integer which is the number of seconds since Jan 1, 2000.

+.. only:: port_pyboard

     .. function:: sleep(seconds)

        Sleep for the given number of seconds.
 Seconds can be a floating-point number to sleep for a fractional number of seconds.

+.. only:: port_esp8266

+    .. function:: sleep(seconds)

+       Sleep for the given number of seconds.

+.. only:: port_wipy

+    .. function:: sleep(milliseconds)

+       Sleep for the given number of milliseconds.

 .. function:: time()